Causes of root canal treatment failure. – Reasons why completed endodontic therapy may be unsuccessful and how it’s fixed.

 a) The tooth has broken or fractured.

-Teeth that have undergone root canal treatment are typically considered less structurally sound than they were originally, possibly substantially so.
+Teeth that have had endodontic treatment are typically considered less structurally sound than they were originally, possibly substantially so.
 And for this reason, they often require the placement of a dental crown for strengthening and protection.
 How it does that.

 If an endodontically treated tooth does break, it’s not always a big problem.